20 Traditional Wedding Dress Styles Around the World

 Many weddings in Peru adopt the classic white dress style, but those in the countryside continue to uphold older traditions.
 Peruvian weddings are filled with color and the bride’s look is no different, consisting of geometric shapes outlined in red, yellow, blue, green, white and so on.
 A specially made, layered skirt will be prepared for the day and is designed to correspond with her husband’s custom poncho.

-Indonesia is home to many different ethnic groups but its largest, represented by over half of the population, are the Javanese.
+Indonesia is home to many different ethnic groups but its largest, represented by over half of the population, is the Javanese.
 Their weddings consist of three parts: Siraman, midoreni and the wedding ceremony.
 During the first, the bride is bathed in scented water by her family.
 On the second day, she must remain inside during the evening and receive friends and family before the third day, when she dresses in an elaborate batik cloth that overlays a decorative blouse and wraps around her waist.

 Gold, gold and more gold.
 Ghanaian brides are often dripping in hints of yellow and gold, most of which are found in the traditional kente cloth their dresses are made from.
 Originally meant for kings, kente later adapted into being used for special occasions, like weddings.